QU35TMJ/sampleweb/README.md

-# sampleweb
+# portfolio
-An example of a portfolio using github pages
+A web developer's portfolio using github pages